GSA/challenges-and-prizes/_historical-challenges/a-wearable-alcohol-biosensor.md

   privacy of the individual.
 The device would have the ability to verify standardization at regular intervals and to indicate loss of functionality.
 The power source would be dependable and rechargeable.
 A form of subject identification would be an added benefit.
-The device would be removable.
-The challenge required written documentation and a working prototype of the submitted solution.
-NIAAA previously stipulated it was open to a range of design forms which can accomplish the above tasks.'
+The device would be removable.</p><p>The challenge required written documentation and a working prototype of the submitted solution.
+NIAAA previously stipulated it was open to a range of design forms which can accomplish the above tasks.</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []